 Image

-We encourage you to watch our Applicant Webinar, where we provided tips and tricks for how to submit a successful proposal.
-The recording can be found here: https://www.youtube.com/watch?v=rqwWZrz7yK0.
+We also encourage you to register for our Applicant Webinar on June 3, where we provide tips for how to submit an effective proposal.
+The recording will be posted on naaee.org/e-stem-awards within 48 hours after the event.

 I want to receive this grant funding, but I cannot commit to attending professional development sessions.
 Can I still apply?